dimovelev/metrics-sampler/README.md

 * I chose to use slf4j in all classes with logback under the hood as it is pretty simple to configure
 * The graphite writer currently disconnects on each sampling but could be improved to keep the connection (or even better let that be configurable)
 * XStream is used to load the XML configuration.
 The XML is mapped to *XBean instances which are basically POJOs with the some added abilities like validating their data and converting themselves to the configuration format independent *Config POJOs.
 The *Config POJOs are value objects used by the rest of the system (e.g. samplers, readers, writers, selectors).
-* The core implementation took about 2 days.
-In that light it might be more understandable why there are no unit tests.
-I intend however to write some in the future.
+* You will need to install some artifacts in your maven repository to be able to build using maven because some of the required artifacts (e.g. the oracle nosql kvstore jars)

 Compatibility
 =============
 * Tested with Hotspot/JRockit JVM 1.6